zhouzhongyuan/blog/contents/articles/pair-programming-is-not-a-panacea/index.md

 ---
-title: Pair Programming Should Not Be the Default
+title: Pair Programming Is Not a Panacea
 author: Matt
-date: 2014-01-12
+date: 2014-01-29
 template: article.jade
 ---
 For about the past 3 years, I have almost exclusively pair programmed at my job.
 I have paired with many people in many situations and learned a lot about this practice.
 I have found pairing can be effective, but it can also be highly ineffective and costly.
-When adding pairing to your organization, I definitely believe it should not be the "default".
+When adding pairing to your organization, it should not be the default mode.
 It's important to see pairing as another tool, and only employ it when beneficial.

 <span class="more"></span>